-- Older adults are 11% more emotionally stable by the time they reach 70-years-old compared to Americans who are age 25-39 (Elder Options, 2018).
+- Older adults are 11% more emotionally stable by the time they reach 70-years-old compared to Americans who are age 25-39 (Elder Options, 2018a).

 - Aging adults have crystallized intelligence.
-This means that compared to younger people, they’ve gotten good at what they do, and can apply that knowledge to other areas more readily (Elder Options, 2018).
+This means that compared to younger people, they’ve gotten good at what they do, and can apply that knowledge to other areas more readily (Elder Options, 2018a).

-- Older adults care less about what other people think of them (Elder Options, 2018).
+- Older adults care less about what other people think of them (Elder Options, 2018a).

-- Older Americans have more voting power because they’re the fastest growing demographic (Elder Options, 2018).
+- Older Americans have more voting power because they’re the fastest growing demographic (Elder Options, 2018a).

-- Older women might have a better sex life (Thompson, Charo, Vahia, Depp, Allison, & Jeste, 2011).
+- Older women might have a better sex life (Thompson et al., 2011).
 Their study focused on older postmenopausal women.
-The researchers concluded that “self-rated successful aging, quality of life, and sexual satisfaction appear to be stable.”
+The researchers concluded that “self-rated successful aging, quality of life, and sexual satisfaction appear to be stable” (p.
+1503).
 Their study included 1235 women aged 60-89.

 - Sex doesn’t stop at 65.
 A healthy sex life and a healthy life go hand and hand.
-Older people in better shape (mentally and physically) are 1.5 to 1.8 times more likely to express interest in sex than unhealthy people (Tessler-Lindau & Gavrilova, N., 2010).
+Older people in better shape (mentally and physically) are 1.5 to 1.8 times more likely to express interest in sex than unhealthy people (Lindau & Gavrilova, 2010).